BaruaSourav/free-genai-bootcamp-2025/sentence-constructor/chatGPT/prompt.md

 - Provide a table of vocabulary, the table should include only noun, verb, adverbs, adjectives.
 - The table of vocabulary should have 3 columns: Japanese Text, Romaji, English.
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particle to use
+- If there are same verb twice in the sentence, don't provide it twice in vocabulary table.

 ### Sentence Structure
-- Do not provide partcles in the sentence structure.
+- Do not provide particles in the sentence structure.
+- Do not provide tenses or conjugatation.
+- The structure of the sentence should be beginner level.

 ### Clues and Considerations
 - Try and provide a non-nested bulleted list.
 - Try and leave out the Japanese words, so the student can refer to the vocabulary table.